-Trout Creek and Parlee Brook are full of small waterfalls and deep
+Trout Creek and Parlee Brook are full of small waterfalls and deep pools like this one. |

 The following is a column I submitted to the Kings County Record.
 I have changed the pics and added a map to provide you with a bit more.
 The Trout Creek Watershed is truly a beautiful area and one I suggest you get out and explore.